talwrii/obsidian-header-navigation/README.md

 # Header navigation plugin

-This is a header navivation for the markdown editor called Obsidian.
+This is a header navigation plugin for the markdown editor called Obsidian.
 This plugin lets you quickly navigate between headers and fold them.
 It provides a command to toggle folding of a header.

 It is a third party plugin and has no affiliation with Obsidian.

 # Installation
-This plugin should be available through obsidian community plugins.
+This plugin should is available through the "Community plugins" features of Obsidian's settings.

 Alternatively, you can install it directly by: